Dave Grohl: Personal life

 In 1994, Grohl married Jennifer Leigh Youngblood, a photographer from Grosse Pointe, Michigan.
 They separated in December 1996 and divorced in 1997; Grohl admitted to infidelity.
 After divorcing Youngblood, Grohl briefly dated snowboarder Tina Basich.
 Basich ended the relationship after discovering his infidelity.
 From 1999 to 2001, Grohl dated former Hole bassist Melissa Auf der Maur.
 In 2003, he married Jordyn Blum; they had met at the Sunset Marquis Whiskey Bar in West Hollywood, California.
 They reside in Los Angeles and have three daughters, born in 2006, 2009, and 2014.

-In September 2024, Grohl announced that he had fathered a daughter outside his marriage, and asked his family for forgiveness.
+In September 2024, Grohl announced that he had fathered a daughter outside his marriage and asked his family for forgiveness.
 In March 2025, it was reported that Blum was willing to forgive Grohl and they were working on saving their marriage.

 In a June 2011 interview, Grohl revealed that he was going deaf in his left ear due to decades of performing on stage.
-During his appearance on The Howard Stern Show in February 2022, he stated that he suffers from hearing loss and that this has an impact on both his daily life and life as a musician; his tinnitus has forced him to read lips for about 20 years, a situation that became more difficult when people began wearing face masks during the COVID-19 pandemic.
+During his appearance on The Howard Stern Show in February 2022, he stated that he has hearing loss and that this has an impact on both his daily life and life as a musician; his tinnitus has forced him to read lips for about 20 years, a situation that became more difficult when people began wearing face masks during the COVID-19 pandemic.
 When playing, he refuses to use in-ear monitors despite their ability to protect his ears because it "removes you from the natural atmosphere sound".

 In 2012, Stereogum estimated Grohl as the third-wealthiest drummer, behind Ringo Starr and Phil Collins, with a fortune of $260 million.
 From 1993 to 1997, Grohl owned a house in Shoreline, Washington.
 In 2015, Grohl sold his 3,088 sqft beachfront house in Oxnard, California, for $2.9 million.